xrash/gofgen/README.md

 ```

 As the example shows, you can access the in-memory file system, loaded by gofgen's init file, using the `FS` variable now available from your `res` package.
 Every file inside `res` must be referred from the root directory, that is, starting with an `/`, as in `/html/index.html`.

+Your directory `res` was once just a local storage for your static files - now it's an accessible Go package!

 ## How to install